arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 We're using AOP to separate this aspects in [chillout](http://chillout.io) - and we're very happy about it.
 Also, when developing single-page apps in Arkency we embrace AOP when designing in [hexagonal architecture](http://hexagonaljs.com/).
 It performing very nice - just try it, and your application design will improve.

-Someone can argue: <i>It's not an improvement at all.
+Someone can argue:

+> It's not an improvement at all.
 You pushed the knowledge about logger and persistance to another object.
-I can achieve it without AOP!</i>
+I can achieve it without AOP!

 Sure you can.
 It's a very simple usecase of AOP.
 But we treat our glues as a <strong>configuration part</strong>, not the <strong>logic part</strong> of our apps.
-The first further refactor I would do in this code is to abstract persistance and logging objects in some kind of adapter thing - making our code a bit more 'hexagonal' ;).
+The next refactor I would do in this code is to abstract persistance and logging objects in some kind of adapter thing - making our code a bit more 'hexagonal' ;).
 Glues should not contain any logic at all.

 I'm very interested about your thoughts about AOP.
 Have you done any projects embracing AOP?
 What was your use cases?
 Do you think it's a good idea at all?